Iodine deficiency

 Seaweed has a high concentration of iodine, but it contains variable amounts and intake can lead to excessive iodine.
 Brown seaweeds (such as kelp) in particular have a very high iodine content.
 Therefore, it is not recommended to eat brown seaweed or kelp more than once a week, especially during pregnancy.
 Other seaweeds, such as nori, may have a lower iodine concentration than kelp, but the iodine content varies considerably.
 Seaweed is therefore not a reliable source of iodine and is not recommended as a means of ensuring adequate iodine intake.

 It is important to highlight that there is no specific method to diagnose iodine deficiency in individuals.
 While urinary iodine concentration can assess a group's status, it is not suitable for individual diagnosis.
 A dietary evaluation can identify those with low iodine intake, signalling a need for intervention.
-Many, but not all, pregnancy multivitamin and mineral supplements contain iodine.
+Many, but not all, pregnancy multivitamin and mineral supplements contain iodine e.g. Vitabiotics Pregnacare.
 Iodine in supplements should be in the form of “potassium iodide” or “potassium iodate” and should not exceed the daily adult requirement of 150 mcg.
+In certain countries, for example New Zealand, it is a nationwide recommendation that all pregnant women take iodine, but in the UK you should discuss this with your healthcare provider on a case by case basis.

 References